wnfs-wg/spec/spec/notation.md

 ## `CID<Block>`

-This means at this point in the data structure there's a single IPLD CID adressing data that decodes to the provided phantom type parameter `Block`.
+This means at this point in the data structure there's a single IPLD CID addressing data that decodes to the provided phantom type parameter `Block`.

 The CID's multicodec is meant to be inferred automatically from its type parameter.
 For example, `CID<CBOR<...>>` will always be a CID marked as `dag-cbor`, and `CID<Encrypted<...>>` will always be a CID marked as `raw`.